luketpeterson/atomspace-bootstrap-guide/contents/04_evaluation_and_truth_values.rst

 BORIS, include the fact that a truthValue is attached to an atom with a special key.
 Explained in values.scm example.

-BORIS PredicateFOrmula as a way to compose Truth Values
+BORIS PredicateFOrmula as a way to compose Truth Values BORIS, look at PredicateFormula, it Constructs a TruthValue from two number values

 So, as you can see, this is a step beyond simple bivalent (crisp true or false) logic in both reasoning ability and complexity.